 - Division criteria for evaluation include:

-- an arguable and defendable thesis with specified basis of knowledge at the beginning and end;
+- an arguable and defendable thesis outcome, or foreseeable goal with a specified basis of knowledge at the beginning and end;

 - a noteworthy project with quality content and product/conclusions;